ottoGet your BioMap

 What is a normal Vitamin D level?

-Vitamin D is essential for bone health, immune function, and mood regulation.
+Vitamin D is essential for bone health, immune function, mood regulation, and — emerging research shows — genomic stability and telomere preservation.
 Over 40% of US adults are deficient.
-Standard "normal" is 30-100 ng/mL, but longevity researchers recommend 40-80 ng/mL for optimal health outcomes.
+Standard "normal" is 30-100 ng/mL (75-250 nmol/L), but longevity researchers recommend 40-80 ng/mL for optimal health outcomes.
+Critically, high-dose vitamin D supplementation requires adequate vitamin K2 and magnesium to prevent soft tissue calcification.

 RangeValues